 Measures will be included in questionnaires at 6 and 12 months postnatally.
 Those marked** will also be included in the baseline questionnaire.
 Questionnaires will be ‘tailored’ for the intervention or standard care arm, to enable questions on uptake of support for weight management to be included at 6 and 12 months to inform trial process outcomes.

-Dietary intake: The Dietary Instrument for Nutritional Education (DINE)** 33
+Dietary intake: The Dietary Instrument for Nutritional Education (DINE© University of Oxford)** 33.

+Soft drink intake: questions developed for the study

 Physical activity: The International Physical Activity Short-Form** 34